 8. Food cravings/aversions:

 Most women experience food cravings and food aversions.
 The foods you have loved once may turn out to be repulsive, and those which you never liked may be your favorites.
-Moreover the food aversions may also arise from the characteristic metallic taste in mouth, common in the first trimester.
+Moreover, food aversions may also arise from the characteristic metallic taste in the mouth, which is common in the first trimester.
 This may be managed with citrus foods and beverages and change of prenatal vitamins after consulting with your doctor.

 9. Heartburn: